Entrepreneurship has its rewards with the potential for mass riches, flexibility, being your own boss, and more.

 The next morning, the cycle starts all over again.
 Each day has its variations in the number of cycles that you go through, but as an entrepreneur you must know how to endure and manage these psychological cycles in order to remain focused, yet flexible and understand that every entrepreneur goes through these cycles when starting out.
 Every entrepreneur has their own system for managing the psychological ups and downs.
 Some write down their mission and vision statement to help keep them focused.
 Others use family and friends as a sounding board to confirm that their idea is valid.

 No entrepreneur wants to feel that they are going to fail before they even start, yet every entrepreneur has their doubts in the back of their mind, no matter what there experience is.
-The difference between many successful and non-successful entrepreneurs is their endurance for seeing their ideas though.
+The difference between many successful entrepreneurs and their unsuccessful peers is their endurance for seeing their ideas though.
 This is not the same thing as being stubborn and hard headed.
 It is wise to listen to constructive and destructive criticism you receive, but it is important to weed out the good from the bad.
 Understand when you may need to change things to see your idea through, but never take no for an answer.
 If you whole heartedly believe in your business, that you are solving a real problem that will create economic value, then keep at it.

 Entrepreneurs, unlike established businesses, have the challenge of convincing others that their ideas are valid.
 If you do not believe in your idea, you will not convince others.
 As an entrepreneur you do not have the reputation, the brand, or the cash to easily convince customers or investors that your idea or business will succeed.
 You have to prove it, and in order to prove it, you have to believe in it.
 In order to believe in it, you have to endure and control your daily psychological cycles and continue to drive toward the vision that you had when you started your business.